-Resource Design and Management Pty Ltd (RDM) has been engaged by Armidale Regional Council to prepare a single Local Environmental Plan (LEP) for the newly formed regional council.
+Resource Design and Management Pty Ltd (RDM) was engaged by Armidale Regional Council to prepare a single Local Environmental Plan (LEP) for the newly formed regional council.

 Armidale Regional Council was formed on 12 May 2016 with the merger of Armidale Dumaresq and Guyra Shire Councils.
 A single local environmental plan (LEP) is to be prepared for the new local government area (LGA) and council engaged RDM as a suitably qualified and experienced consultant to prepare the Planning Proposal for Draft Armidale Regional LEP 2017 (Draft LEP).

 This Planning Proposal applies to all land within the Armidale Regional Council LGA.
 RDM was engaged to prepare a combined LEP due to its expertise and knowledge working with local Council’s.
 The LEP is being prepared in accordance with NSW Department of Planning and Environment’s (NSW P&E) “A Guide to Preparing Planning Proposals (August 2016)”.

 The Planning Proposal will need to be consistent with the provisions of the New England North West Regional Plan 2036 and New England Development Strategy.